EYDS-CA/workshop-automated-qa/README.md

 - Create a new repo in GitHub for your project.
 - Either download the example code from this repo, or run `gradle init --type java-library --test-framework testng` to get your project set-up.
 - Make sure that `gradle test` runs successfully with the example test.
-- If you run into access permissions for `chromedriver` please use the following
+- If you run into untrusted access permissions for `chromedriver` on Mac please run the following command: `xattr -d com.apple.quarantine $(which chromedriver)`
+- Change the test code to include Selenium WebDriver tests, pointing at your chosen web-app to test.
+- Write a simple GitHub Action workflow file, triggered on pull requests, to run your tests.
+Like the example at .github/workflows/pr-check.yml here.